quinn2liu/leetcode-notes/Trees.md

 The key intuition is the line `return self.isSameTree(p.left, q.left) and self.isSameTree(p.right, q.right)`.
 This essentially says, we have evaluated that for the corresponding nodes `p` and `q`, `p.val` == `q.val`.
 So next we want to check whether the subtrees of `p` and `q` are equal by calling isSameTree() on the left subtrees (compare `p.left` and `q.left`) and the right subtrees (compare `p.right` and `q.right`).

+**BFS Approach**

+Similarly, you can do a level order travesal using BFS, can checking at each point whether the nodes are the same.
+Level order traversal (BFS) is implemented using a queue, which maintains the order in which nodes have been seen.

+This is implemented as follows:

+    def isSameTree(p: Node, q: Node):
+        pq = deque([p])
+        qq = deque([q])

+        while pq and qq:
+            pnode = pq.popleft()
+            qnode = qq.popleft()

+            # if the curr node is both None, then move onto next node
+            if not pnode and not qnode:
+                continue

+            # this case triggers when pnode or qnode is None when the other not, or the values are not the same
+            if not pnode or not qnode or pnode.val != qnode.val: return False

+            pq.append(pnode.left)
+            pq.append(pnode.right)
+            qq.append(qnode.left)
+            qq.append(qnode.right)

+        return True

+See the comments in the code for some things to note.
 ## 572. Subtree of Another Tree (Binary)

 Given the roots of two binary trees `root` and `subRoot`, return `true` if there is a subtree of `root` with the same structure and node values of `subRoot` and `false` otherwise.